mkaraya-uxd/contact-support/README.md

 ## What's in Each Prototype

-All three prototypes share the following interactions:
+All 4 prototypes share the following interactions:

 - **Country dropdown** — selects from 33 countries sourced from help.hubspot.com; updates the Pro/Enterprise and Premium Support phone numbers simultaneously
 - **Prototype modal** — clicking any link or CTA triggers an overlay that reads *"You're viewing a prototype.
 Links and navigation are not active."* — dismissible via the Ok button, backdrop click, or Escape key
 - **Inline SVGs** — all icons are embedded directly so there are no external asset dependencies or expiry issues

+### V1 — Support Matrix
+Two-column layout matching the current help.hubspot.com contact support section.
+Left column shows tiered support cards with a country phone dropdown.
+Right column shows a 5-tier support matrix table (Free / Starter / Pro / Enterprise / Premium) with checkmarks.

 ### V2 — Support Matrix
 Two-column layout matching the current help.hubspot.com contact support section.
 Left column shows tiered support cards with a country phone dropdown.
 Right column shows a 4-tier support matrix table (Free / Starter / Pro/Enterprise / Premium) with checkmarks.